Hyalessa maculaticollis: Contradictions of the theory

-The Tendency to Prefer Slopes
+Tendency to prefer slopes

 Hyalessa maculaticollis often inhabits trees that grow on slopes as the larvae prefer the soil of these sloped terrain.
 Even within the 23 wards of Tokyo, most of the Minminzemi are found in sloped and flat terrain whereas brown cicadas do not.
 Hyalessa maculaticollis larvae prefer soil with a slight degree of dryness, which soil from slopes provide as slopes are easily exposed to the sun during the day and tends to be in a high temperature dry state.
 Hyalessa maculaticollis originally inhabited along the valleys of the low mountains and less along the ridges as valleys are more likely to be hot and drier than the ridges.